-Quite simply, the pleasure receptor theory of food addiction is flawed, in that although the same neural reward pathways in your brain light up when you taste ice cream or inject cocaine, so too do they when you listen to music, ride a roller coaster, enjoy a good workout and have sex.
+Quite simply, the pleasure receptor theory of food addiction is flawed.
+Although the same neural reward pathways in your brain light up when you taste ice cream or inject cocaine.
+So too do they when you listen to music, ride a roller coaster, enjoy a good workout and have sex.

 Your substance of choice

-Further, substance-based addictions that occur with drugs, alcohol and cigarettes, although initially eliciting pleasure, are associated with withdrawal effects that propel the addict to consume more to avoid the withdrawal symptoms.
-Addicts frequently require larger doses to experience an effect, thus escalating the addiction.
-Over time the propulsion for another dose is no longer for the pleasure of the substance, but prevention of withdrawal symptoms that may impede the person’s ability to function normally.
+Substance-based addictions that occur with drugs, alcohol and cigarettes, although initially eliciting pleasure, are associated with withdrawal effects that propel the addict to consume more to avoid the withdrawal symptoms.
+Addicts frequently require larger doses to experience an effect.
+Thus escalating the addiction.
+Over time the propulsion for another dose is no longer for the pleasure of the substance.
+It is to prevent withdrawal symptoms, which may impede the person’s ability to function normally.

 Food abstinence is not plausible

 If food addiction could be classified as an addiction alongside drugs, alcohol or gambling, the approach of abstinence would be impossible as you require food for your survival.
 Some people may argue that abstinence of specific foods may be necessary.
 However, to abstain from any food for your entire life would be impossible.

 The nutritional catchcry, everything in moderation would make absolutely no sense when considering an addictive substance.
 Saying, ‘I’ll just have a little piece of cake’ is not the same as a small amount of cocaine or one drink for an alcoholic.
 It may be hard to stop at one cupcake, but you’re not compulsively driven to do so in the same way as with an addictive substance.